Detective Chinatown 3: Release

 The film was initially planned for release in China for the 2020 Chinese New Year but the release was postponed due to the COVID-19 pandemic in China.
 The film was rescheduled and released on February 12, 2021.

+Warner Bros.
+Pictures planned to distribute the film in select theaters in the United States on January 24, 2020, but the release was postponed likely for the same reasons as the initial delay in China.
+As of 2023, the film has not been released in the United States.

 Reception

 Box office

 Detective Chinatown 3 made RMB 673 million ($104 million) in advance tickets for its opening day and RMB 950 million ($147 million) for its first week, the highest amount ever in China beating Avengers: Endgame ($95.5 million) and resulting in a projected opening weekend of over $200 million.
 The film grossed $163 million (RMB 1.05 billion) on its first day of release, the biggest opening day in world history (beating Endgame's $157 million in North America) and pushing weekend projections to as high as $400 million.
 The film ended up debuting to RMB 2.56 billion ($398 million), becoming the biggest opening weekend ever in a single territory (beating Endgame's $357 million in April 2019).
 The film grossed over US$424 million in its opening weekend, making it the ninth-highest-grossing opening for a film.
 By the end of its second weekend the film had a running total of RMB 4.36 billion ($673 million), making it the fifth-highest-grossing film of 2021 and the sixth-highest-grossing non-English film of all time.